vedi/knowledge-base/src/documents/unity/grow/Grow_Gifting.html.md

 ## Main Classes & Methods

-Here you can find descriptions of the main classes of GROW Gifting.
+Let's go through the main classes of GROW Gifting.
 These classes contain functionality for gifting-related operations such as initializing and sending gifts.

-### SoomlaGifting
+### GrowGifting

-`SoomlaGifting` is the main class of GROW Gifting which is in charge of sending and fetching gifts.
+`GrowGifting` is the main class of Gifting which is in charge of sending and fetching gifts.

 #### Functions

 **`Initialize()`**

 Initializes the GROW Gifting feature.
-Once initialized, the `OnSoomlaGiftingInitialized` event is triggered.
+Once initialized, the `OnGrowGiftingInitialized` event is triggered.

 **`SendGift(toProvider, toProfileId, itemId, amount, <optional>deductFromUser)`**

-Sends a gift from the currently logged in user (with Profile) to the provided user.
+Sends a gift from the currently logged in user (with [Profile]()) to the provided user.
 This method gives the gift from the game without affecting the player.
 Returns `false` if the operation cannot be started, `true` otherwise.
 Params: